Soul Nourishment

 Deepa’s full moon sound bath

 I guess this month is really just a love letter to my community!
 Another friend of mine, Deepa Mehta, hosted a sound healing and reiki event in Malibu on the night of the full moon.
 It was so calming to my nervous system to be immersed in the soundscape that Deepa and her co-facilitator Flora created.
 Flora also made delicious chocolates that paired perfectly with the moonrise over the ocean at Paradise Cove.
 Nature is WILD.
 And so is sound healing!
 I finally ordered my own set of crystal sound bowls that I’m excited to play and heal with.
-Keep an eye out for their appearance in next month’s post – I’m eager for their arrival.
+Keep an eye out for their appearance in a future post – I’m eager for their arrival.

 Did you go to an event that moved you this month?
 Did your friends do something you’re proud of?
 I want to hear about your glimmers.